Awards Previous Winners

 2014 - Gayle Anderson, Digiworks

-2013 - Valerie Freeman, BravoTech
+2013 - Valerie Freeman, BravoTECH

 2012 - Michael Doherty, Hewlett Packard

-2011 - Wanda Gass, TI Fellow, Texas Instruments
+2011 - Wanda Gass, Texas Instruments

-2010 - Gurvendra Suri, CEO, Optimal Solutions Integration Inc.
+2010 - Gurvendra Suri, Optimal Solutions Integration

 2009 - Corey Kirkendoll, CISCO Systems

-2007 - Tegwin Pulley, Texas Instruments, Inc.
+2007 - Tegwin Pulley, Texas Instruments

 2006 - Debbie Mrazek, The Sales Company

-2005 - Franklyn Jenifer
+2005 - Dr. Franklyn Jenifer

 2004 - George Ellis, SoftBrands